Role of intercalated Cobalt in the electronic structure of Co$_{1/3}$NbS$_2$: Discussion of experimental results

+The lack of significant marks of the periodicity of Co$_{1/3}$NbS$_2$ in observed spectra motivates us to start our discussion by comparing measured ARPES spectra to the electronic bands calculated for the parent material 2H-NbS$_2$.

 The Nb $4d$ states play a major role in the metallic properties of 2H-NbS$_2$.
-In 2H-NbS$_2$ the Nb atom is surrounded by six S atoms, forming the NbS$_6$ prism with the $D_{3h}$ symmetry (see the Fig.~\ref{fig2} (a)), and leading to Nb $4d$ orbitals split into $a_1'$ ($d_{z^2}$), $e'$ ($d_{xz, yz}$), and $e''$ ($d_{x^2-y^2, xy}$) states.
-According to electronic structure calculation, the bands crossing the Fermi level are primarily composed of Nb $4d_{z^2}$ orbitals, and, to a smaller extent, of S $p_z$ orbitals\cite{Popcevic2019}.
-With two Nb atoms per 2H-NbS$_2$ unit cell, two conduction bands emerge from the calculation, as shown in Fig.~\ref{fig2} (e).
-These two bands can also be discerned from the experimental spectra in Fig.~\ref{fig2} (e), covering most of the energy range between zero and 1 eV binding energy, The lower band corresponds to the bonding, whereas the upper band corresponds to the antibonding combination of Nb $4d_{z^2}$ orbitals of the two Nb layers in the unit cell.
-The one noticeable difference between the experiment and the calculated bands shows in the central part of the figure: As the $\Gamma$ point is being approached, the splitting between observed bands gets much more prominent than for calculated bands, with the lower band reaching the $\Gamma$ point around 0.3 eV below the Fermi level, whereas the calculated Nb bonding band approaches and crosses the Fermi level before reaching the $\Gamma$ point.
-We will return to this point in the second part of this section, where the deviations from the rigid band picture are addressed separately.
-Further on, the dispersions of the bands measured in the energy window of $E_B$ = 2-4 eV, presented in Figs. \ref{fig2} (a) and (b), agree rather well with the bands calculated for 2H-NbS$_2$.
-According to our calculations, these bands are mostly built from Sulphur orbitals, with a small contribution from Nb orbitals appearing around $\Gamma$-point at $E_B\sim$ 3 eV, as indicated in the Figs. \ref{fig2} (d) and (e).
+In 2H-NbS$_2$ the Nb atom is surrounded by six S atoms, forming the NbS$_6$ prism with the $D_{3h}$ symmetry (see the Fig.~\ref{Lfig01} (a)), and leading to Nb $4d$ orbitals split into $a_1'$ ($d_{z^2}$), $e'$ ($d_{xz, yz}$), and $e''$ ($d_{x^2-y^2, xy}$) states.
+According to electronic structure calculation, the bands crossing the Fermi level are primarily composed of Nb $4d_{z^2}$ orbitals, and, to a smaller extent, of S $p_z$ orbitals \cite{Popcevic2019}.
+With two Nb atoms per 2H-NbS$_2$ unit cell, two conduction bands emerge from the calculation, as shown in Fig.~\ref{Lfig03} (d) and in more details in Fig. ~\ref{Lfig12} in Appendix.
+These two bands can also be discerned from the experimental spectra in Fig.~\ref{Lfig03} (d), covering most of the energy range between zero and 1 eV binding energy.
+The lower band corresponds to the bonding, whereas the upper band corresponds to the antibonding combination of Nb $4d_{z^2}$ orbitals of the two Nb layers in the unit cell.
+One noticeable difference between the experiment and the calculated bands shows in the central part of the figure.
+As the $\Gamma$ point is being approached, the observed splitting between bonding and antibonding bands is much bigger than for calculated bands.
+For example, the bonding band in ARPES spectra reaches the $\Gamma$ point around 0.3 eV below the Fermi level.
+On the other hand, the calculations foresee the bonding band approaching and crossing the Fermi level before reaching the $\Gamma$ point.
+Further on, the dispersions of the bands measured in the energy window of $E_B$ = 2-4 eV, presented in Figs. \ref{Lfig03} (c) and (d), agree rather well with the bands calculated for 2H-NbS$_2$.
+According to our calculations, these bands are mostly built from sulfur orbitals, with a small contribution from Nb orbitals appearing around $\Gamma$-point at $E_B\sim$ 3 eV, as indicated in the Figs. \ref{Lfig03} (c) and (d).